200-Hour Integral Yoga Teacher Training

 - Sanskrit language

-Participants also learn how to organize and initiate classes for professional groups and organizations.
+Participants also learn how to organize and initiate classes for professional groups and organizations, covering skillful methods for teaching both in person and online.
 Finally, teacher trainees will refine and deepen their personal practices of asanas, pranayama, and meditation.

 The Integral Yoga® system of Hatha Yoga is utilized, along with other lifestyle changes, by Dr. Dean Ornish in his book Dr. Dean Ornish’s Program for Reversing Heart Disease.